 \subsection{Neural networks}

 For the DM, we adopted the Palette model \citep{Saharia+2022}, a U-Net based DM designed for SR tasks.
-To improve accuracy, we applied residual learning \citep{Kim+2016CVPR, Mardani+2025}: the DM is trained to generate $\bm{x}_\mathrm{HR}-\bm{x}_\mathrm{LR}$, and during testing, $\bm{x}_\mathrm{LR}$ is added to the generated samples (Appendix B).
-For the SM, we used the same U‑Net architecture to parameterize the SDE drift (Appendix A).
+To improve accuracy, we applied residual learning \citep{Kim+2016CVPR, Mardani+2025}: the DM is trained to generate $\bm{x}_\mathrm{HR}-\bm{x}_\mathrm{LR}$, and during testing, $\bm{x}_\mathrm{LR}$ is added to the generated samples.
+For the SM, we used the same U-Net architecture to parameterize the SDE drift (see Appendix B).
 We briefly summarize this U-Net below; for details, see our public code (Code Availability).

 The U-Net consists of four downsampling and four upsampling blocks.
 Each block halves or doubles the spatial size of the data through two-dimensional convolutions.
 In downsampling, the number of channels increases to 32, 64, 128, and 256, whereas in upsampling the channels decrease in reverse order.
 After downsampling, we applied multi-head self-attention with eight heads \citep{Vaswani+2017}.
 Diffusion-time steps are encoded using sinusoidal embeddings \citep{Vaswani+2017} and passed to each block as scale and shift parameters \citep{Perez+2018}.
 We also conducted experiments in which the number of channels or layers in the U-Net was increased and confirmed that the results were not highly sensitive to these changes (details not shown).